YoshitsuguNagao/Ramen-Topping/README.md

 ## Description
-This is a game that you have to put the topping on the ramen bowl.
+This is a game that you have to put the topping on the ramen bowl.
 You will be given on the topping list.
-When you get a highter level you will have to get more toppings and the speed of falling will incleace.
+When you get a highter level you will have to get more toppings and the speed of falling will incleace.

 ## MVP (DOM - CANVAS)
-CANVAS You have a ramen bowl to catch the toppings.
+CANVAS You have a ramen bowl to catch the toppings.
 You lose when you catch the wrong topping.

 ## Backlog